 I write because it’s what I want to do and because I’ve already given up a lot of things to get this far.
 I write because I believe in my stories.
-I write because have faith in its ability to give voice to those who are voiceless and document what’s taking place not just in me but also around me.
+I write because I have faith in its ability to amplify the voices of the marginalized and document what’s taking place not just in me but also around me.
 I write because it matters.

 Sometimes, I even write in order to forgive.
 That’s because writing allows me to take a step back from experiences and process them more objectively and more thoroughly.

-I write because because I’m a writer and no, I don’t want to be anything else.
+I write because I’m a writer and no, I don’t want to be anything else.